 Robin Williams, Forest Whitaker, Bruno Kirby, Robert Wuhl, J.T.
 Walsh, Floyd Vivino and Danny Aiello

 Robin Williams as armed forces DJ Adrian Cronauer, who shakes things up while on tour in Vietnam.
 The usual humanist wild guy vs. the stiff brass comedy.
-I didn't realize until I researched for this page that Uncle Floyd (Vivino) had a small role.
+The great Uncle Floyd (Vivino) had a small role.
 Williams was nominated for a Best Actor Oscar.

 The story was highly fictionalized as the actual Cronauer was a lifelong political conservative and had never been in conflict with his superiors.
 Cronauer later said that if he had done half the things Williams' character did in the film, he would have spent the rest of his life in military jail.
 But that wouldn't have made for a very good movie where there has to be conflict, and very obvious good guys and bad guys.